leocity207/OConfigurator/documentation/source/architecture/guidlines.rst

 comments
 --------

-	documentation about the function shoudld be written using
+	documentation about the function should be written using

 	.. code-block:: cpp